mzntaka0/pitchinit/README.md

 git push -u origin master
 ```

+4. Write down your slide on PITCHME.md
+How to write PITCHME.md with Gitpitch: <a href='https://gitpitch.com/docs/'>docs</a>

-4. Open your first slide.
+5. Open your first slide.
 ```
 # Open the URL below on your browser
 https://gitpitch.com/$USER/$REPO_NAME